ctmacar/Todo-List-App/README.md

 Learnings

 -I dindn't learn anything new.
-Knowledge of my was enough to build this app.
+Knowledge of mine was enough to build this app.